 Notify those who will prepare the meal at least a month in advance so they will have sufficient time to select the menu and determine the cost per meal.
 Presbytery participants normally expect to pay for the costs of the meal.

-For two day Presbytery meetings (Friday evening – Saturday early afternoon) the plan will be for the meeting to begin with an evening meal on Friday, served at 6:00 p.m.
-A continental breakfast will be served at about 8:00 a.m. on Saturday morning and lunch will be served at 12:00 noon.
+For two day Presbytery meetings (Friday evening – Saturday early afternoon) the plan will be for the meeting to begin with an evening meal on Friday, served at 5:30 p.m. (with registration to precede the meal).
+A continental breakfast will be served at about 8:00 a.m. on Saturday morning and lunch will be served around 12:00 noon.